iKevinY/pokeradar/README.md

 # Pokéradar

-Auto-refreshing feed of nearby Pokémon in Pokémon GO.

-## Rationale

-For several days now, Pokémon GO's "nearby tracker" has not been broken; all Pokémon are reported to be 3 footsteps away, regardless of where they are actually located.
-Around this time, the game's API had been reverse engineered, resulting in projects like `pgoapi`.
-While I personally feel like "mapping applications" detract from the spirit of the game, it was annoying that the nearby indicator was virtually useless.
+About a week after Pokémon GO's release, the game's "nearby tracker" stopped working properly; all Pokémon were reported as being 3 footsteps away, regardless of where they were actually located.
+Around this time, the game's API had been reverse engineered.
+While I personally feel that the new "mapping applications" detract from the spirit of the game, it was annoying that the nearby indicator was virtually useless.
 Because of this, I decided to write Pokéradar.

 ## Installation